lydell/vim-like-key-notation/readme.md

 will work both for an en-US QWERTY user who has a key labeled “/”, and at the same time for an sv-SE QWERTY user who needs to hold shift and press a key labeled “7” to type a “/”.
-It doesn’t matter that the two users press two different keys and that one of them needs to hold shift—the shortcut just works in both cases.
+It doesn’t matter that the two users press two different keys and that one of them needs to hold shift—it just works in both cases.

 However, many people use more than one keyboard layout.
-This is common when you need to both type using the latin alphabet as well as the cyrillc or the greek alphabet, or whatever.
+This is common when you need to type both using the latin alphabet as well as the cyrillc or the greek alphabet, or whatever.
 As far as I know, the most common setup is the usage of the en-US QWERTY layout in combination with a non-latin layout.
 On most cyrillic keyboards both the en-US QWERTY characters as well as the local ones are printed on the keys.

-The problem arises when we have a shortcut such as `a` and the user currently happens to not use the en-US QWERTY layout.
+The problem arises when there’s a shortcut such as `a` and the user currently happens to not use the en-US QWERTY layout.
 Even if he presses the key labeled “A”, the `a` shortcut won’t trigger, because the character that would be typed—and `event.key`—is a Cyrillic character, not “a”!

-Another problem is that keys that are common between layouts, such as `.`, might be at different locations.
+Another problem is that characters that are common between layouts, such as `.`, might be at different locations.
 While the user might not have any problems with the `.` key to be in different locations while typing in different languages, it most certainly will be a problem for keyboard shortcuts.
 Using shortcuts isn’t typing.
-After a while it is mostly muscle memory, which means that moving them around is a very bad idea.
+After a while it is mostly muscle memory, which means that moving things around is a very bad idea.

-There for the vim-like-key-notation allows you to ignore the current layout.
+Therefore vim-like-key-notation allows you to ignore the current layout.
-Instead the en-US QWERTY layout will be assumed.
+Instead, the en-US QWERTY layout will be assumed.
 For this purpose, `event.code` is perfect.

 If the current layout is ignored, it doesn’t matter which layout the user